cymbal Pic.jpg

 drummer in the jazz, blues, gospel and soul/R&B community there.
 Today she can be found on major-label country tours, cruise ships, festival stages, studios from Nashville to Muscle Shoals, and her current hometown’s world-famous Lower Broadway entertainment district.

 Kyra has been described as a younger version of her musical heroes: Dennis Chambers and Sheila E. Like them, her playing is always deep in the pocket and she has a profound understanding and belief in the power of the groove.
 That was apparent from when she starting performing as a child with her musical family and in church as a keyboardist, bassist, vocalist, and even playing the harmonica.
 But drums quickly became her first love.
-Before leaving Columbus, she performed in gospel stage plays and concerts with Tony Cobbs and served as the touring drummer for C.A.P.A (Columbus Association for the Performing Arts).
-Kyra also believes in giving the gift of music to newcomers, and taught drums at the Overcomers Institution in Columbus, Ohio.
+Before leaving Columbus, she performed in gospel stage plays, concerts and served as the touring drummer for C.A.P.A (Columbus Association for the Performing Arts).
+Kyra also believes in giving the gift of music to newcomers, and taught drums at the Overcomers Institution at Rhema Christian Center in Columbus, Ohio.

 Kyra has played with numerous musical giants.
-These include jazz greats Bobby Floyd, Gene Walker, Christian Howe, and Pamela Williams; gospel musicians Tonex, Judith McAllister, Jonathon Alvarado, and H.A.W.C. and the Few; and soul and R&B artists Jimmy McGee, Shaun Booker, Danyel Morgan (of Robert Randolph and the Family Band), MoJoFlo and Soul Derivative.
-Currently she plays with a wide variety of Nashville-based artists, including the psychedelic roots band Coyote Motel and jazz-rock guitar virtuoso Stan Lassiter.
+These include jazz greats Bobby Floyd, Gene Walker, Christian Howe, and Pamela “The Saxtress” Williams; gospel musicians Tonex(Bslade), Jonathon Alvarado; and soul and R&B artists Jimmy McGee, Shaun Booker, Danyel Morgan (of Robert Randolph and the Family Band), MoJoFlo and Soul Derivative.
+Currently she plays with a wide variety of Nashville-based artists like Kristen Ford, Catfish Seminar, Adeem the Artist.
+She is the Music Director with an all female band for the Women Who Rock Nashville.
+Including the psychedelic roots band Coyote Motel which has also filmed a movie Called The River: A Songwriter’s Story of the South, and played with jazz-rock guitar virtuoso Stan Lassiter.